-Investigating and resolving complaints Receiving, investigating and resolving complaints about State Government agencies, local governments and universities.
+Investigating and resolving complaints Receiving, investigating and resolving complaints about State Government agencies, local government and universities.
 Reviewing certain deaths Reviewing certain child deaths and family and domestic violence fatalities.
-Undertaking own motion investigations and promoting improvements to public administration Improving public administration for the benefit of all Western Australians through own motion investigations and education and liaison programs with public authorities.
-Other functions Undertaking a range of additional functions, including statutory inspection and monitoring functions.
+Undertaking own motion investigations and promoting improvements to public administration Improving public administration for the benefit of all Western Australians through own motion investigations, and education and liaison programs with public authorities.
+Other functions Undertaking a range of additional functions, as set out in legislation, that fit within the broad category of integrity oversight, as detailed below under 'Other Functions of the Ombudsman'.